cloudsoft/aws-cfn-connector-for-terraform/cloudsoft-terraform-template/README.md

 (TODO: rename Terraform::Configuration)

-# Usage
+## Usage

+First, you need to install the custom type into CloudFomation.
+See the [installation guide](./docs/installation-guide.md) documentation.

-Once built and installed to CloudFormation, you can deploy CFN including Terraform as follows:
+Once done, you can use the new type in CloudFormation template as follows:

 ```
 AWSTemplateFormatVersion: 2010-09-09